 Whoever and wherever you are, it’s a pleasure to meet you.
-My work aims to help people of color, especially those in traditionally white environments, know they, too, deserve to thrive in those spaces.
+My work aims to help people of color, especially those participating in white-majority environments, know they, too, deserve to thrive in those spaces.
 My writing has appeared in Lit Hub, Electric Literature, Entrepreneur, The Rumpus, Catapult, Medium, and more.
 I was a 2018 Rhode Island Writers Colony writer-in-residence.

 My debut novel, BLACK BUCK, forthcoming by Houghton Mifflin Harcourt in Spring 2021, explores ambition and race in America’s sales force, following a young man who works his way up in sales at a tech start-up—where he is the only black employee—and changes the game forever, pitched as Sorry to Bother You meets Wolf of Wall Street.